 What is the Exfiltration Velocity?

 The exfiltration velocity specifies the volume of water that will pass through a given area during a certain period of time.
-This is sometimes referred to as a flux, or a flux velocity.
-Note that the units [Volume]/[Area*Time] reduce to [Length]/[Time], which is a velocity.
+This is also known as the flux or flux velocity.
+It may also be expressed as [Volume/Time]/[Area] or [Volume]/[Area*Time], which both reduce to [Length]/[Time], which is a velocity.

 For saturated media, the exfiltration velocity is related to the hydraulic conductivity by Darcy's Law:

 Where V is the exfiltration velocity, Ks is the saturated hydraulic conductivity, and I is the hydraulic gradient.
 H is the head difference across the media, and L is the media length.
 Note that if the head (H) is not much greater than the distance to groundwater (L), the gradient is approximately equal to one, and the exfiltration velocity is approximately equal to the conductivity.
 For other scenarios, the exfiltration velocity can be determined by multiplying the conductivity by the hydraulic gradient.

 Note that Darcy's Equation applies only to saturated media.
 For unsaturated conditions, other effects such as capillary action must be considered in determining the exfiltration velocity.

 The term "Permeability" is sometimes used as a synonym for Conductivity.
 However, Permeability is a less precise term with several different meanings.
 The more precise term, Conductivity, is therefore used in this document.

 Exfiltration velocity can vary widely depending on soil conditions and groundwater levels.
 Common values may fall anywhere from 0.1" to 100" per hour (2 to 2500 mm/hour).
 For designs that are critically dependent on the exfiltration rate, actual site testing is recommended.
 Moisture levels, water tables, and other factors can significantly reduce the actual values.